icwells/compOncDB/README.md

 	--count				Recount species totals and update the Totals table.
 	--delete			Delete records from given table if column = value (must be root).
 	--eval="nil"		Searches tables for matches (table is automatically determined) (column operator value; valid operators: = <= >= > <).
+	-i infile			Path to input file (see below for formatting).

 Update or delete existing records from the database.

+If an input file is given (with the -i flag)

 #### Extract
 	./compOncDB extract {-u username} {--flags...} {-o outfile}

 	-u, --user="root"	MySQL username (default is root).
 	-d, --dump="nil"	Name of table to dump (writes all data from table to output file).
+	--summarize			Compiles basic summary statistics of the database.
 	--cancerRate		Calculates cancer rates for species with greater than min entries.
 	-m, --min=50		Minimum number of entries required for calculations (default = 50).
 	--necropsy			Extract only necropsy records (extracts all matches by default).